ODM2/ODM2/doc/ODM2Docs/ext_results_pointcoverage.md

 ODM2 Extensions: Results - Point Coverage Result Type
 ===========================================================

-A **Point Coverage** Result consists of a series of ResultValues for a single Variable, measured on or at a single SamplingFeature, using a single Method, with specific Units, having a specific ProcessingLevel, with a fixed ValueDateTime, but measured over varying X, Y locations (where X and Y are horizontal coordinates.
+A **Point Coverage** Result consists of a series of ResultValues for a single Variable, measured on or at a single SamplingFeature (i.e., a polygon within which the individual points lie), using a single Method, with specific Units, having a specific ProcessingLevel, with a fixed ValueDateTime, but measured over varying X, Y locations (where X and Y are horizontal coordinates.
 In the case of a Point Coverage Result, the associated SamplingFeature is most likely a line or polygon within or on which the X, Y locations at which the measurements were made fall.
 In many cases, a Point Coverage will result from deployment of one or more sensors, each of which are collecting data at synchronized times.
 The following are the details of the measurement framework for a Point Coverage Result.

 **Table 1**.
 Point Coverage Result measurement framework.